 UBC’s Open Collections is a broad database of photo archives, educational material, and UBC-related content accessible to everyone.

 Take a look at newspapers dating back to 1859, read theses and dissertations written by UBC students, or watch lectures on quantum theory.
 There’s an indelible wealth of information, and truly something for everyone!

 Dreaming of writing a novel?
 There’s a course for that.
 Have a great idea for an app, but lack the coding credentials?
 There’s a course for that, too.
 Class Central has an incredible range of courses related to a variety of fields—check it out.

 Who said watching movies wasn’t a rigorous academic activity?

-Criterion on Demand is a streaming platform much like Netflix, but it’s available free to UBC students.
+Criterion on Demand is a streaming platform much like Netflix, but it’s free for UBC students through UBC Library.
 There’s all types of content: documentaries, instructional films, classic comedies, and dramas.
 For the film buffs, much of the coveted Criterion Collection is available on this platform for free—so, take advantage of it!